 Founded in 2003, originally as classic ratio (ok, we don’t really know why either), we started this journey to offer clients a one-stop-shop service to the creative world.
 After a short time, it soon became clear that a change in direction was needed – the addition of a creative design solution.
-After many a long night, loads of alcohol and some very strange conversations, purewhite creative was born and after a small re-brand our next chapter began.
+After many a long night and some very strange conversations, purewhite creative was born and after a small re-brand our next chapter began.

 2008 saw us take another direction.
 As work increased, clients doubled, new services were offered and two more directors joined, the newly formed ‘Purewhite Creative Group’ leads us into the next part of our journey.

 15 years on a new chapter begins, with the purchase of our own building and our new home : The Chapel of St. Luke.
 We have just moved in so watch this space for updates…